buddypress/buddypress/docs/user/getting-started/activate-buddypress.md

 ### Step 2: Install BuddyPress

 Access your WordPress administrative panel and navigate to `Plugins → Add New`.
-In the search field, enter `BuddyPress` and press enter.
-Select `Install Now` on the BuddyPress plugin entry.
+You can either activate the "Featured" tab and scroll down to find it or use the search field to look for `BuddyPress`.
+Click on `Install Now` blue button of the BuddyPress plugin card.

 ### Step 3: Activate BuddyPress